ahmedmkamal313/alx-low_level_programming/0x15-file_io/README.md

 2-append_text_to_file.c: a function that appends text at the end of a file.

 3-cp.c: a program that copies the content of a file to another file.

+100-elf_header.c: a program that displays the information contained in the ELF header at the start of an ELF file.